 Where are the schools that have Why America Is Free located?

 There are schools in 15 states that have the Curriculum: Alabama, Arizona, California, Florida, Georgia, Indiana, North Carolina, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Virginia, Washington.

 Can you give an example of the way in which lessons in different

 subjects reinforce each other?

-What does a school receive in one set of the Why America Is Free Curriculum
+What does a school receive in one set of Why America Is Free

-To see a list of all a school receives, click on Curriculum Materials in the drop-down menu under the Why America Is Free Curriculum.
+To see a list of all a school receives, click on Teaching Materials in the drop-down menu under Why America Is Free.

 If a school has self-contained classrooms or more than one teacher who may be teaching some or all of the subjects, does the school have to have several sets?